-Q: I want to get a computer for my student to use for school work and for recreation.
+Q: I want to get a computer for my student to use for school work and for personal use.
 What should I look for?

-A: Our district uses G Suite, which is Google's suite of productivity and content management tools created specifically for schools.
+A: Our district uses Google Workspace for Education, which is Google's suite of productivity and content management tools created specifically for schools.
 Keeping that in mind, Google makes very affordable "netbook" style laptops called Chromebooks.
 These are not only affordable, but are simple to operate, and they offer all of the tools our students need to use in B-PC schools.
-Chromebooks require no antivirus software/subscriptions, but they do require an internet connection to work.
+Chromebooks require no antivirus software/subscriptions, but they do require an internet connection.
 And best of all, they are incredibly share-able.
 If you have more than one child, or you want to use the device as well, each user's information and data is contained within their own user account.

 PCs (Windows) or Mac (Apple) brands are also perfectly fine, but can be significantly more expensive and a little more complicated to manage.
 They can handle more complex jobs and third-party software.
 For some unique situations, these might be preferred, but for most K-12 students, Chromebooks will work great.
 Learn more here.